powsybl/powsybl-open-loadflow/README.md

 We are thinking about increasing features of the loadflow engine:
 - A distributed slack that can be configured by country;
 - Operational limits management;
-- Improve the voltage regulation: switched shunts can have voltage control and it is an on going work.
-We also have to work on shared controls with different kind of equipments as generators, static var compensators, tap changers and shunts;
+- Improve the voltage regulation: switched shunts can have voltage control and it is an ongoing work.
+We also have to work on shared controls with different kinds of equipments as generators, static var compensators, tap changers and shunts;
 - Allow generators to regulate reactive power, locally or remotely;
 - Support the extension ```VoltagePerReactivePowerControl``` of static var compensators as another alternative of voltage regulation (remotely and locally);
 - Phase control: support of current limiter mode.